-• [ERR 103] Line 7:0 rule 'rule_key' failed predicate: {(validateIdentifierKey(DroolsSoftKeywords.RULE))}? in rule
+• [ERR 103] Line 7:0 rule 'rule_key' failed predicate: {(validateIdentifierKey(DroolsSoftKeywords.RULE))}? in rule į Note This error is very similar to 102: Mismatched input, but usually involves soft key- words.

 The fdsfdsfds text is invalid and the parser couldn't identify it as the soft keyword rule.